I could laugh and play

 1. Two Sided Existence 2.
 Misantrophy 3.
 Retrospective 4.
 Disintegration 5.
 Destructive Ways 6.
 Lust For Life 7.
 Two Wishes 8.
 Wings Of Death 9.
 X.T.C.

 Following Toxin's strong debut release, Misantrophy has a distinctive style of its own.
 The content of this album is a bit more intriguing and less straightforward than on Aphorisms, with continued emphasis on genuinely original riffs and interesting songwriting.
-Featuring some slightly increased technical touches, the feel of this release somehow reminds me of Mystrez even though Toxin's sound is still more energetic and not as complex, resulting in a stronger impression.
+Featuring some slightly increased technical touches, the feel of this release is somehow reminiscent of Mystrez even though Toxin's sound is still more energetic and not as complex, resulting in a better impression.
 Although there are two different vocalists in the band, the output remains fairly consistent and equally powerful.
 Pursuing a lot more ambitious directions than most other bands, Toxin produced music that has stood against time, making Misantrophy a strong contender in the field.

 TRANSMETAL - Burial At Sea